greg-raven/hdc/_posts/2011-05-02-were-now-mobile-friendly.md

 - Information
 ---

-We’ve made a small modification to the site that makes it easier to navigate when visiting with a mobile device such as an iPhone.
-So, now you can still be in the know while you’re on the go.
+We've made a small modification to the site that makes it easier to navigate when visiting with a mobile device such as an iPhone.
+So, now you can still be in the know while you're on the go.